StamusNetworks/stamus_for_splunk/README.md

 #### Concept

-The Threat Radar inside Stamus NDR generates events with type `stamus` that are high fidelity events generated from signatures or custom algorithms.
+The Threat detection engine inside Stamus NDR generates events with type `stamus` that are high fidelity events generated from signatures or custom algorithms.
 These events are also mapped to the cyber kill chain to identify the phase of the attack.

 #### Thread ID lookup